CodeYourFuture/syllabus/docs/fundamentals/week-2/mentors.md

 - Don't run the session too long - it is stressful for some
 - Switch partners at least once

+## Ship It

+Share your screen and do a live run through this workflow (5 minutes) as a group beforehand.
+Don't take questions after your demo: get the trainees to _try_ first.
+Float around answering questions and help unblock people as they ship their work.

+If the Codepen files are a blocker for trainees, there's a clean boilerplate [Ship It](https://github.com/CodeYourFuture/Ship-It) available, but keep the focus on iteration and refactoring.

 ## Coursework review

 :::tip Vocabulary